StasX-Official/SXServiseCLI/README.md

-**SXServiseCLI 2024 -  is a powerful and versatile command-line tool that helps you run local services, generate JSON files, create QR codes, test APIs, SSH, FTP, and much more.**
+**SXServiseCLI 2024 is a powerful and multi-functional command-line tool designed to streamline your workflow with various advanced capabilities.
+From local server management to network scanning, API testing, secure FTP and SSH connections, QR code generation, and more – this tool is your go-to solution for automating and enhancing your everyday tasks.**
 --

 SHOP: